Princess Leia: Metal bikini

-The outfit was created by Aggie Guerard Rodgers and Nilo Rodis-Jamero, costume designers for Return of the Jedi.
-According to Rodgers, the design was inspired by the work of fantasy illustrator Frank Frazetta.
-Author Rikke Schubart suggested the design was also inspired by the work of science fiction illustrator Earle K. Bergey.
+The bikini outfit was created by Aggie Guerard Rodgers and Nilo Rodis-Jamero, costume designers for Return of the Jedi.
+According to Rodgers, the design was inspired by the work of the fantasy illustrator Frank Frazetta.
+The author and film scholar Rikke Schubart suggested the design was also inspired by the work of Earle K. Bergey.
 The outfit featured a sculpted metal string bikini top, paired with a bottom consisting of sculpted metal plates in the front and back covering a red silk loincloth.
 Fisher wore leather boots, serpentine jewelry and a collar and chain that bound her to her captor, which she ultimately uses to strangle him.
 Multiple versions of the metal bikini were created to accommodate different scenes in the film, including metal pieces by sculptor Richard Miller for scenes in which Fisher remained still, and a rubber version she and stuntwoman Tracy Eddon could wear comfortably while performing stunts.
 The costume designers made a mold of Fisher's torso so it could be designed to a custom fit.
 Fisher quipped that the bikini was "what supermodels will eventually wear in the seventh ring of hell."

 Fisher posed in the costume for a 1983 cover story in Rolling Stone.
-The costume has been parodied in various TV series and films, including Friends (1996), Family Guy (2000) and Fanboys (2009).
-Yvonne Strahovski's appearance wearing the costume in Chuck (2009) prompted Wizard to rank her No. 24 of the 25 sexiest women on TV in 2008.
+The costume has been parodied in various television series and films, including Friends (1996), Family Guy (2000), Fanboys (2009), (Note: Attributed to multiple references:) and Attack of the Show!
+Yvonne Strahovski's appearance wearing the costume in Chuck (2009) prompted Wizard magazine to rank her No. 24 on its list of the 25 sexiest women on television in 2008.
 IGN gave Strahovski the top honor in a similar list.
 Comedian Amy Schumer wore a replica of the outfit for the August 2015 cover of GQ.
+(Note: Attributed to multiple references:)

 An original rubber version of the costume sold for $96,000 at auction in 2015, and another version sold for $175,000 in 2024.

-Despite its iconic status among many fans of the franchise, the slave Leia outfit has sometimes incited controversy.
+Despite its iconic status among many fans of the franchise, the "slave Leia" outfit has sometimes incited controversy.
 In response to a 2015 news segment in which parents described difficulties explaining toys featuring the costume (including a chain around Leia's neck) to their children, Fisher said, "Tell [the kids] that a giant slug captured me and forced me to wear that stupid outfit, and then I killed him because I didn't like it."